MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   ### SendMouseEventsDisabledFormControlsEnabled

-  #### Control the new behavior for event dispatching on disabled form controls
+  #### Control the new behavior for event dispatching on disabled form controls (obsolete)

+  >OBSOLETE: This policy is obsolete and doesn't work after Microsoft Edge 120.
   #### Supported versions:

   - On Windows and macOS since 109, until 120